apache/db-jdo/README.md

 ## Prerequisites

 You must install the software listed in the following sections to successfully run the TCK.
-Other dependencies, such as the reference implementation, DataNucleus, and the Apache Derby database, are downloaded automatically by maven.
+Other dependencies, such as the reference implementation, DataNucleus, and the Apache Derby database, are downloaded automatically by Maven.
-Note that Apache JDO uses the apache commons logging package for logging.
+Note that Apache JDO uses the Apache Commons Logging package for logging.

 ### Maven